 Step one dip your tofu into the flour and coat on all sides.
 Shake off any excess flour.

-Step three roll the tofu into the granulated tapioca to coat on all side.
-Press it in a little bit to make sure its stuck.
+Step three roll the tofu into the granulated tapioca to coat on all sides.
+Press it in a little bit to make sure it's stuck.

 Step four.
 Let the tofu rest for at least ten minutes to allow the breading to dry and firm up.